AWS EC2 Monitoring – CloudWatch Metrics & Alarms

 • Aggregating Statistics Across Instances/ASG/AMI ID

-• Aggregate statistics are available for the instances that have detailed monitoring (at an additional charge) enable, which provides data in 1-minute periods
+• Aggregate statistics are available for the instances that have detailed monitoring (at an additional charge) enabled, which provides data in 1-minute periods

 • Instances that use basic monitoring are not included in the aggregates.